Local Democrats focused on state and presidential races

 Democrats recently erected six billboards promoting the presidential ticket of Kamala Harris and Tim Walz and a slate of female candidates on the state level.

-Kosciusko County Democrat Party Chair Vickie Morton stands outside of her car which is loaded up with campaign signs ready for distribution ahead of the November election.
+Kosciusko County Democrat Party Chair Vicki Morton stands outside of her car which is loaded up with campaign signs ready for distribution ahead of the November election.
 News Now Warsaw photo by Dan Spalding.

 Four more billboards touting the campaigns of gubernatorial candidate Jennifer McCormick and Indiana Attorney General candidate Destiny Wells will also be up shortly.